Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Experiments

 \subsubsection{Analysis of Varied Lengths on Historical Patents}

-In this work, we use the latest $D$ patent documents to build the patent interaction graph for each assignee.
+In this work, we use the latest $D$ patent documents to build the patent interaction graph for each assignee to obtain recent behavior publications or trends.
 In particular, apart from the first patent applied by each assignee, all the remained ones could utilize the sequence of historical patents to capture historical behavior patterns.
 We further evaluate the effectiveness of varied lengths on historical patents in capturing behavior patterns for assignees.
-Specifically, we vary the number of historical patents $D$ from 10 to 100 and set the sliding window as 10.
+Specifically, we vary the number of historical patents $D$ from 10 to 100, using a sliding window of size 10.
 Then we predict the probabilities of IPC codes with textual information and historical behavior representations of assignees.
 The results are shown in \figref{fig: Data ratio}.

 From \figref{fig: Data ratio}, it indicates that our model could achieve better performance when the number of historical patents is set at a proper range.
 The result would be worse when the number is too small or too large, which may be because of the insufficient temporal patterns captured by our model.
 Hence, choosing a suitable number of historical patents for capturing temporal behavior patterns on different datasets is also essential for satisfactory prediction performance.